knative/docs/docs/eventing/broker-trigger.md

 A Trigger represents a desire to subscribe to events from a specific Broker.

-Simple example which will receive all the events from a given (`default`) broker and delivers them to Knative Serving service `Service`:
+Simple example which will receive all the events from the given (`default`) broker and deliver them to Knative Serving service `my-service`:

 ```yaml
 apiVersion: eventing.knative.dev/v1beta1